emit-js/emit/README.md

 ![emit](emit.gif)

-## Motivation
+## The vision

-Libraries do interesting things when they can observe each other.
+We want to build an ecosystem of **observable libraries**.

-We aim to standardize an event emitter API with features like async listeners and return value signalling.
+We aim to define a standard event emitter API with necessary features like async listeners and return values.

-The end user composes their event emitter using "emit composer" functions that receive an event emitter as a single argument and have no return value.
+Libraries exist as "emit composers" -- functions that take an emit instance and add functionality to it.

+Composer libraries should aim to be small and modular.
+The emit library itself is <1kb gzipped & compressed.

+## The effects

+Because all emits are observable, the end user can easily add features like **logging**, **cli access**, **documentation auto-generation**, **type checking**, and more to any emit.

-Composers are completely decoupled within npm (even when they depend on each other).
+As a rule, emit composer libraries are completely decoupled as npm dependencies.
 The end user is in full control over package versioning and emitter composition.

+When companion emit composers are not included by the end user, it should be easy to degrade functionality that relies on them.

 ## Emit events